-The Phase II effort focused on burn case procedures at the point of injury as well as within a clinical setting and culminated in a Training Effectiveness Evaluation (TEE).

-The third year of work focuses on use of this technology for training Military Working Dog (MWD) Handlers in K9 tactical combat casualty care.
-The use case involves recognizing key behavior changes and intervening before incapacitation or other serious injury occurs.
+The initial Phase II effort focused on burn case procedures at the point of injury as well as within a clinical setting and culminated in a Training Effectiveness Evaluation (TEE).
+The third year of work focused on use of this technology for training Military Working Dog (MWD) Handlers in K9 tactical combat casualty care.
+Currently, this effort is continuing to advance the technical readiness level (TRL) and extend the capabilities commercialization and dual-use application including enhanced instructor tools, modular